esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 <div markdown = "1">

-As seen in course, the learning of an autoencoder is based on a cost function that tries to reconstruct the input from a combination of hidden units.
+The learning of an autoencoder is based on a cost function that tries to reconstruct the input from a combination of hidden units.
 The sparsity aspects allow to force the network to make this reconstruction from fewer data.
 To do so, we need to both define the cost function $$J_{sparse}(W,b)$$ and the corresponding derivatives of $$J_{sparse}$$ with respect to the different parameters.
 We will use the sigmoid function for the activation function

 $$
 \begin{equation}